-E. Maintenance.
+E. Maintenance and Enforcement.

-- 1. Landscape maintenance shall be subject to §12.28 Weeds and Noxious Matter, §12.40 Trees, and the following conditions and requirements: - a.
+- Landscapes and irrigation systems maintenance shall be subject to §8.28 Weeds and Noxious Matter, §12.40 Trees, and the following conditions and requirements: - a.
 The landowner shall be responsible for all regular and normal practices of landscape maintenance including, but not limited to, weeding, irrigation, fertilizing, pruning, and mowing.
 Plant materials that exhibit significant levels of insects, pests, diseases and / or damage shall be appropriately treated or replaced. - b.
 All dead plant materials shall be removed and replaced during the same growing season that death occurs with living plant materials according to the approved landscape plan.
 If death occurs late in the growing season, plants may be replaced during the following spring. - c.
 Vegetation shall be maintained so as to mitigate hazards including, but not limited to, the spread of wildfires, slope failures, soil erosion, and flooding. - d.
-Landscaping within public rights of way shall be maintained by the adjacent landowner. - 2.
-Irrigation maintenance shall consist of all regular and normal practices of systems maintenance including, but not limited to, winterization, repairing/replacing broken components and leaking pipes, adjusting coverage of sprinklers, spray heads, and drip lines, and adjusting automatic controller watering schedules.
+Landscaping within public rights of way shall be maintained by the adjacent landowner. - 2e.
+Irrigation maintenance shall consist of all regular and normal practices of systems The landowner shall be responsible for all regular and normal practices of irrigation system maintenance including, but not limited to, winterization, repairing/replacing broken components and leaking pipes, adjusting coverage of sprinklers, spray heads, and drip lines, and adjusting automatic controller watering schedules. - Landscapes and irrigation systems shall be maintained in perpetuity and shall be subject to inspection and enforcement as authorized in §8.28 Weeds and Noxious Matter, §12.40 Trees, and §17.54 Administration and Enforcement.